K-mouflage at high $k$: extending the reach of $\texttt{Hi-COLA}$: Results for Non-linear Scales

 \subsubsection{Contributions of modified background and forces}

 In Fig.~\ref{fig:bk_breakdown} we categorise the K-mouflage modified gravity effects as those coming from the modified cosmological background (orange), and those coming from the modifications to the gravitational force (green).
 The full K-mouflage model corresponds to the curve with both effects included (blue).
 In this section we focus on the set of parameters that gave the strongest deviations from GR-\lcdm: $n=2$, $K_0=1$, $\beta_K=0.2$.
 For reference, a Cubic Galileon boost is also plotted in the right panel of Fig.~\ref{fig:bk_breakdown}, generated with the same cosmological parameters.
 The coefficients of $K$ and $G_3$ for the Cubic Galileon were $k_1 = -1$ and $g_{31}=0.1637$ respectively (see \cite{Wright:2022krq} for the definition of the Cubic Galileon and its parameters).
+These values lie in the tracker region of the Cubic Galileon parameter space (see Appendix B2 of \cite{Bose:2024qbw}); the tracker being convenient to use on account of the stability of the background equations of motion.
+This made it possible to easily match the cosmological parameter values used for the K-mouflage results.

 We begin by first confirming what we expected: that on large scales, there is an overall scale-independent enhancement in K-mouflage with respect to GR-\lcdm.
 This can be seen through the blue and yellow curves in the left panel of Fig.~\ref{fig:bk_breakdown}, the full boost signal and contributions from the modified background respectively, lying horizontally above $1$ for low $k$.
 This is consistent with what we saw in Fig.~\ref{fig:growth_breakdown}; we find a $16.9\%$ enhancement on large scales in the boost, compared to $16.8\%$ as computed from the square of the ratio of growth factors in K-mouflage to GR-\lcdm\footnote{The small differences can be attributed to sampling variance effects when measuring the power spectrum from the \HiCOLA snapshots.}.